Bishop Anthony launches WYD13 website

 Bishop Anthony was coordinator of WYD 2008 in Sydney when Pope Benedict XVI was joined by 450,000 Catholics from across the world for a week-long festival of faith.

-Last year, Bishop Anthony led 180 young people from the Diocese through the Holy Land on the way to WYD in Madrid.
-Here they were joined by another 100 pilgrims from the Diocese for WYD Week, when 2 million young Catholics came together to celebrate their faith.
+Last year, Bishop Anthony led 280 young people from his diocese on a pilgrimage through the Holy Land on the way to WYD in Madrid where 2 million people gathered.

 With their sights now set on South America, young people in parishes and schools across the Catholic Diocese of Parramatta are preparing to join one of three pilgrim paths that will take in Mexico, Lima and Iguazu before converging in Rio.